 What exactly is aging in your kitchen?
 It’s likely that it’s the floor.
 Think about how often you use things in your kitchen, and then think about what you’re standing on when you use any of those things.

-Whether you have porcelain tile, linoleum, natural stone, or vinyl, floors can age and appear dated when they aren’t properly maintained.
+Whether you have a porcelain tile kitchen floor, ceramic kitchen floor tile. linoleum, natural stone, or vinyl, floors can age and appear dated when they aren’t properly maintained.
 It could be that the grout joint is too wide, that the vinyl has gotten scuffed, or the linoleum has begun to peel: whatever the problem, you can easily fix it through replacing the floor with sustainable tile.

 There is no single surface within a kitchen that is as significant as the floor, and that’s why the floor is often the best place to start.
 Something as simple as lightening or darkening the color of your floor could dramatically change the appearance of your cabinets and counters, making it unnecessary to upgrade them.
 Floors set the tone of a room: you can make them rustic, modern, or classic.
 Find a fun tile-and-grout combo, try out LVT, or porcelain tile to set the base for your revived kitchen.